 Published at least nine times a year, the Scribbler has evolved from a school-based paper to a volunteer-produced community newsletter.
 Articles and advertising are solicited from Island residents and businesses to provide an informative publication with items of interest to all.
 Articles, photos, poems, Letters to the Editor, comments and offers of help are always welcome.
-Annual subscription rates are $20.00 for Island mail distribution or $15 emailed as a PDF attachment; $35.00 mailed off-Island within Canada; mailed to the USA $45.00; International $55.00.
-The Scribbler is also available at both our stores for $2.50 a copy.
-Distribution is usually on the last Friday of the month.
-See rate list at bottom of this page.
+Annual subscription rates are $35.00 for on-Island mail distribution or $20 emailed as a PDF attachment; $50.00 mailed off-Island within Canada; mailed to the USA $65.00.
+The Scribbler is also available at the General Store for $5.00 a copy.
+Distribution is at the end of the month depending on the printer.

 SATURNA SUNSET SCRIBBLER